pietrzakacper/tic-tac-toe-ai/README.md

 # tic-tac-toe-ai
-Simple artificial intelligence based on Minimax algorithm that calculates the based move in tic-tac-toe.
+Simple artificial intelligence based on Minimax algorithm that calculates the best move in tic-tac-toe.